 If you prefer to live outside college, you are entitled to participate fully in college life and would enjoy the same privileges as students living in.
-If you are interested in securing accommodation in the private sector the University Accommodation Service can assist, see www.accommodation.cam.ac.uk.
+If you are interested in securing accommodation in the private sector the University Accommodation Service can assist.
 Please note, graduate students are required to live 10 miles or less from the University.

 When will I hear if my funding application has been successful?

 By applying via the Applicant Portal, you will be considered for all University-wide funding (i.e. Gates, Cambridge Trusts) for which you are eligible and will be notified of the outcome directly by the funding body.
-Please follow this link to the Cambridge Trusts web pages for information on when you can expect to hear the result of your funding application http://www.cambridgetrusts.org/about-us/faqs.html.
-Applicants are notified of the Trusts’ decision between March and July.
+The Cambridge Trusts website has information on when you can expect to hear the result of your funding application, some time between March and July.